expectedbehavior/php-docraptor/README.markdown

 $file = $docRaptor->fetchDocument();
 ```

-`fetchDocument()` returns document contents by default.
-You can optionally provide a file path to the `fetchDocument()` method, and the wrapper will attempt to write the returned value to that file path.
+`fetchDocument` returns document contents by default.
+You can optionally provide a file path to the `fetchDocument` method, and the wrapper will attempt to write the returned value to that file path.

-###Advanced
+###Options

 ####Setting Prince Specific Options
 The API wrapper has the ability to set `prince_options` that is noted in the [API documentation](https://docraptor.com/documentation#pdf_options), where available keys are listed.